apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 create a long chain of these parent/child snapshots, which amount to a "redo" record leading from the current state of the VM back to the original.

+After VM snapshots are created, they can be tagged with a key/value pair, like many other resources in CloudStack.

+KVM supports VM snapshots when using NFS shared storage.
+If raw block storage is used (i.e. Ceph), then VM snapshots are not possible, since there is no possibility to write RAM memory content anywhere.

 If you need more information about VM snapshots on VMware, check out the VMware documentation and the VMware Knowledge Base, especially